codenothing/Nlint/README.md

 Nodelint
 ========

-- [Node] is a [V8] based framework for writing Javascript applications outside the browser.
+- [Node] is a [V8] based framework for writing javascript applications outside the browser.

-- [JSLint] is a code quality tool that checks for problems in Javascript programs.
+- [JSLint] is a code quality tool that checks for problems in javascript programs.

-- **Nodelint** Parses through files or projects to find syntax errors in your js files
+- **Nodelint** Parses through files or projects to find syntax errors in your javascript files